This page provides a list of frequently asked questions and answers that relate to the EPA Research call and Green Enterprise call.

 If your organisation is not registered on our system you will need to submit a registration request – click on the Applicants Register Here button on the portal login page.

-Before registering please read the instructions at the top of page.
+Before registering please refer to the User Registration Guide and the instructions at the top of the registration page.

 Guidance on using the EPA's Grant Management and Application portal can be found on the Grants Management page of the EPA Website, or accessed when logged into the portal.